CLOSED FOR THE SEASON • Information may be outdated. Add this

 Since 2006, Cinema on the Bayou has presented hundreds of internationally acclaimed documentary, narrative fiction and animated films, with filmmakers in attendance from across the United States and the world.
 The festival is now unique among film festivals in the U.S. in that it also regularly screens a large number of French-language independent films and presents filmmakers from throughout the Francophone world.
 COTB also has the distinction among film festivals of having given the Audience Award to Moonbot Studio's animated film THE FANTASTIC FLYING BOOKS OF MR. MORRIS LESSMORE one year before the film was nominated for and won an Academy Award in the animated short category.

-In 2017, the Festival lineup of 158 films was chosen from a pool of more than 1,200 submissions and included 22 narrative features and 20 documentary features, 81 narrative shorts, 20 documentary shorts and 18 animated shorts.
+In 2018, the Festival lineup of 180 films was chosen from a pool of more than 1,200 submissions.
 The vast majority of the films were World, U.S. or Louisiana Premieres.
-Included within the official selections were more than 25 French-language films and 22 films from Japan, including the U.S. Premiere of the narrative feature TATARA SAMURAI with director Yoshinari Nishikori and actors Sho Aoyagi and Naomi Kobayashi in attendance from Tokyo.
-In addition to screening films from across the United States, the Festival also screened films from India, Australia, the U.K., Sweden, Spain, Austria, Cyprus, Mauritius, Bosnia and Herzegovina, China, Canada and France.
-More than 200 filmmakers, actors, musicians and other industry professionals attended from around the United States and the world, including from Canada, Japan, India, Sweden and Australia.
+Included within the official selections were more than 45 French-language films and 22 films from Japan.
+In addition to screening films from across the United States, the Festival also screened films from India, Australia, the U.K., Peru, Hong Kong, Turkey, Cuba, Qatar, Canada, Belgium and France.
+More than 200 filmmakers, actors, musicians and other industry professionals attended from around the United States and across Canada and the U.K.